-Few of those masses actually had the technical understanding to operate either platforms, which means developers have been hard at work to create interfaces that are easy to understand and quick to use.
+Few of those masses actually had the technical understanding to operate either platform, which means developers have been hard at work to create interfaces that are easy to understand and quick to use.

 For those most part, this has worked, especially for VPNs.
-However, it doesn’t mean that the number of people actually using VPNs or private proxies have a real grasp on how they work.
+However, it doesn’t mean that the number of people actually using VPNs or private proxies has a real grasp on how they work.

 You just might, because you’re here, having trolled the web for detailed information on the diﬀerences between private proxies and VPNs, which one you need, and, more specifically, how to use both of them in conjunction.

 I’ll briefly explain the similarities and diﬀerences between VPNs and private proxies for context, then dive into why one might need both at the same time, and how to use them in conjunction.

 VPNs and Private Proxies: How Are They The Same?

 Well, they are, and they aren’t.
 It’s not a strict answer because each similarity has a slight diﬀerence.